E53klasky/SARAS-Navier-Stokes-slover/README.md

 <<<<<<< HEAD
 THERE SEEMS TO BE A PROBLEM WHEN TRYING TO INSTALL SOME OF THE SOFTWARE ON MAC OS LINUX UBUNTU SEEMS TO WORK FINE.
-I DO NOT KNOW ABOUT WINDOWS
+I DO NOT KNOW ABOUT WINDOWS strange but works try the test for some reason that works
 # Saras - Finite difference solver

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)